Fatiine/Website-availability-performance-monitoring/Readme.md

 ## About the console program
 This console program allows the user to monitor the performance and the availability of a website.
-It starts with a simple menu that asks the user to enter the websites he wants to monitor and the appropriate check intervals.
+It starts with a simple menu that asks the user to enter the websites he wants to monitor and the appropriate check intervals ( in seconds ).
 There is a possibility to delete or add a website on the list of websites the monitor checks.
 The results appear in two columns, one dedicated for statistics, and the other for alerts.
 When the user is asked to enter the website's url, the program checks if that URL verify the http url format.
 If not it asks them to try again.
 It does the same thing with the check Interval.